Skip to main content

 Genomic and Non-Genomic Androgen Actions

 The influence of testosterone extends beyond gene transcription.
 Androgens also exert rapid, “non-genomic” effects through ARs located in the cell membrane or cytoplasm.
-These actions do not depend on changes in and occur within seconds to minutes.
+These actions do not depend on changes in gene expression and occur within seconds to minutes.

 One of the most significant non-genomic effects is the rapid activation of protein kinase cascades, such as the PI3K/Akt pathway.
 Activating this pathway can directly phosphorylate and activate eNOS, leading to an immediate burst of nitric oxide production.
 This mechanism is responsible for the acute vasodilatory effects observed after testosterone administration.
 These rapid actions are critical for the moment-to-moment regulation of blood flow and pressure in response to physiological demands.